Serena1432/nobihaza-guides/mac/troubleshooting.en.md

 ### Script error

+* If you are running the game through MKXP, it is highly likely that the game you are playing is not well-supported and is very prone to **Script error** issues.
+You should go back to playing with Wine and run the `Game.exe` file from the Windows version.

-There is no other way; you must contact the developer to fix this error.
+* If you are certain this error occurs not only on macOS, you must contact the developer to fix this error.

 ### Failed to load script

 ![73](images/image-72.png)

-You have accidentally deleted the `Game.rgss3a` file or the `Data` folder of the game.
+You have accidentally deleted the `Game.rgssad` / `Game.rgss2a` / `Game.rgss3a` file or the `Data` folder of the game.
 Re-extract the game from its compressed file and try again.

 ### Unable to find file / No such file or directory